Eitantan/IridiumLang/README.md

 - It's powerful
 - It's free
 - It's perfect for beginners and pros alike!
-- It's open-source under the GNU General Public License v3.0
+- It's open-source under the MIT License
 - Its written in C# (there's also a NodeJS version, which has more syntax.)
 - Syntax for getting internal variables